Modi government committed to press freedom, strongly opposes those who try to throttle it: Amit Shah

 Prime Minister Narendra Modi also lauded the media and said that journalists have been doing an exceptional service by spreading awareness about Covid-19.

-The Narendra Modi government was committed to ensuring freedom of press in India and strongly opposes anyone trying to muzzle it, Union Home Minister Amit Shah said in a tweet on Monday.
+The Narendra Modi government was committed to ensuring freedom of press in India and strongly opposes anyone trying to muzzle it, Union Home Minister Amit Shah wrote in a tweet on Monday.

 “Our media fraternity is working tirelessly towards strengthening the foundations of our great nation,” Shah said.
 He also lauded the media for its role in spreading awareness about the coronavirus during the pandemic.